Dov Khenin

 Dov Boris Khenin (דב חנין; born 10 January 1958) is an Israeli politician, political scientist, and lawyer who served in the Knesset as a member of the Joint List.
-He was a member of the central committee of Maki (the Israeli Communist Party), the largest faction of the Hadash party.
+He was a member of the central committee of the Communist Party of Israel, the largest faction of the Hadash coalition.
 He is also an activist for socioeconomic equality and an environmentalist.
 Throughout his tenure in the Knesset until his resignation in 2019, Khenin was the sole Jewish member of the Knesset from the Joint List.

 Early years

 Dov was born in 1958 in Petah Tikva to David and Shula Khenin.
-His father, originally from Gomel in present-day Belarus, was a leading figure in the Maki party.
+His father, originally from Gomel in present-day Belarus, was a leading figure in the Communist Party of Israel.
 His mother was a preschool teacher and Communist activist.
 His paternal grandfather was a Chabad hassid, and Dov was named for his paternal uncle, who was killed in the Holocaust.

 As a youth, Khenin became involved in Banki, the Young Communist League of Israel.
 He completed his IDF service at the rank of staff sergeant.
 During his service, he refused to serve in the West Bank and Gaza Strip due to ideological dissent.

 Khenin completed a Bachelor of Laws degree at Hebrew University of Jerusalem in 1982.
 He later completed a master's degree in political science.

 Political career

 Since 1990, Khenin has been a leading member of the Israeli Communist Party.
-During the elections for the 16th Knesset, he held the number four spot on the Hadash-Taal list.
+During the elections for the 16th Knesset, he held the number four spot on the Hadash-Ta'al list.
 At the time, the party was only about 500 votes behind in order for Khenin to be able to enter the Knesset.
 On January 14, 2006, Khenin placed third on the Hadash list, and was subsequently elected to the 17th Knesset.

 Khenin was a member of the Internal Affairs and Environment Committee, and he also headed the Knesset’s joint committee on Environment and Health.
 Additionally, he served as chairman, alongside Knesset member Rabbi Michael Melchior, of the social-environmental lobby, the largest lobby in the 17th Knesset.

-In the 18th Knesset, Khenin headed the social-environmental lobby together with MK Nitzan Horowitz.
+In the 18th Knesset, Khenin co-chaired the social-environmental caucus together with MK Nitzan Horowitz.